AquaSave-io/AquaSaveWiki/AquasaveDocs/docs/economy-governance/aquasave-foundation.md

 ### Structure

-Legally constituted as a Cayman Foundation Company Limited by Guarantee, the foundation is organized around three fundamental committees: Technical, Data Quality, and Economic.
+Legally constituted as a **Cayman Foundation Company Limited by Guarantee**, the foundation is organized around three fundamental committees: Technical, Data Quality, and Economic.
 This structure ensures effective management and rigorous oversight of the foundation's activities, promoting continuous innovation and data integrity.

 ### Responsibility

-The primary responsibility of the AquaSave Foundation is the global expansion of the AQUASAVE Network and the sustainable management of the network's tokenomics.
+The primary responsibility of the AquaSave Foundation is the global expansion of the **AQUASAVE Network** and the sustainable management of the network's tokenomics.
 Over time, it will assume key roles currently performed by AquaSave INC, including maintaining the decentralized data network and developing open technologies aimed at water saving.

 ### Partnerships

-AquaSave INC acts as the principal distributor of Aquabank devices, using consumption data to design and market water and energy-saving solutions.
+**AquaSave INC** acts as the principal distributor of Aquabank devices, using consumption data to design and market water and energy-saving solutions.
 These collaborations are fundamental to the foundation's mission, as they facilitate the direct implementation of technologies that promote resource conservation among end consumers.